-1.1 Computer Science and Humanities Courses
+1.1 Computer Science, Human Factors and Humanities Courses

-Three courses are involved in the Android app applications:
+Three courses are involved in the web applications development:

 - 1. CS4760 Undergraduate Computer Science course in Human-Computer Interaction Design and Implementation. - 2.
-CS5760 Graduate Computer Science course in Human-Computer Interaction Evaluation and Testing - 3.
+CS5760 Graduate Computer Science and Human Factors course in Human-Computer Interaction Evaluation and Testing - 3.
 HU4628 Undergraduate Humanities course in Usability and Instructional Writing

 All three courses introduce user-centered design by involving student teams in projects developing citizen science apps for sponsoring scientists.
-Typically, the teams are composed of 4 to 5 students from CS4760, two to three students from HU4628 and one to two students from CS5760.
+Typically, the teams are composed of 5 students from CS4760, two students from HU4628 and one to two students from CS5760.
 The CS4760 students are primarily responsible for design and coding the app.
 The HU4628 students are primarily responsible for design and help documentation for the app.
 The HU4628 students also preform usability testing of the app and help documentation.
 The CS5760 students are primarily responsible for evaluation and usability testing of the apps.

-The Android app development process includes:
+The web app development process includes: